charlie-makes-things/C_cheddaboards/README.md

 This is a pretty barebones example.
 I have no plans to expand the code beyond what is here, though if you expand it I'd be happy to include your additions here.

 libcurl functions can take a long time to complete, so you will likely want to call the chedda_get_scores() and chedda_submit_score() functions from their own threads.
 This is beyond the scope of this example.

+This library does not parse json data for you.
+You will need to do this for yourself.